mjtedder/Basic-Portfolio/README.md

 # Portfolio 1.0

-This is one of many versions of my professional portfolio I will be writing.
+This is one of many versions of my professional portfolio.
 It will showcase my journey as a developer.
 This version contains an About Me, Contact and Project page.

 ## Tools